 - Quote testimonial example

 - Customer reviews examples

 What is a testimonial?

-Please note that the most valued benefit of the testimonials is their direct impact on the speed of making purchasing decisions.
-Our study showed a 12% lift in booking rates in only 4 weeks after the company placed Facebook reviews on their website.
+Please note that the most valued benefit of the website testimonials is their direct impact on the speed of making purchasing decisions.
+Our study showed a 12% lift in booking rates in only 4 weeks after the company placed Facebook reviews on its website.